Antonwiklund/2dv610---Software-Testing/GameOfCraps/src/ReadMe.txt

 -Make sure that various encapsulation is ok.
 -Make sure that absolutely no dependencies exists between classes while they are being tested.
 -Add main method for the real game.
+-Add smoke-tests, and also other kinds of tests.

 Classes: